elimkwan/C_Decompiler-Interpreter/README.md

 Date written: 09/03/2017

-Description: The program take a compiled file that is supposed to run in the ZX256 and decompile it into a ZX256 assembly representation.
+Description: The program takes a compiled file that is supposed to run in the ZX256 and decompile it into a ZX256 assembly representation.
 It decompile machine code back into assembly.

 Instructions for compiling the program: type ‘make’ in the directory